lioneltabourier/lioneltabourier.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am currently an associate professor in Computer Science in the Complex Networks team of the LIP6.
+I am currently an associate professor in Computer Science in the Complex Networks team of the <a href='https://www.lip6.fr/?LANG=en'>LIP6</a> (Sorbonne Université/CNRS).

 My research work focuses on the description and modeling of complex networks (e.g., communication networks, social networks, computer networks).
-I am particularly interested in exploring how to generate realistic network models, describe their dynamical evolution and analyze spreading phenomena on these structures.
-I am also interested in philosophy of science and specifically in the question of analogy between scientific domains.
+I am particularly interested in exploring how to generate realistic network models, develop algorithms to mine their structure, describe their dynamical evolution and analyze spreading phenomena on these structures.
+I am also interested in using data mining tools and particularly graph mining tools for applications to other scientific fields: biology, ecology, archeology, ...

+# I am interested in science in general and post in the blog section various links I have enjoyed on various scientific topics recently.

+Do not hesitate to contact me for further information.